Fairey Battle: Engine testbed

-While the Battle was no longer viable as a frontline combat aircraft, its benign handling characteristics meant that it was an ideal platform for testing engines, and it was used in this role to evaluate engines up to 2000 hp including the Rolls-Royce Exe, Fairey Prince (H-16) and Napier Dagger.
+While the Battle was no longer viable as a frontline combat aircraft, its benign handling characteristics meant that it was ideal for testing engines, and it was used to evaluate engines up to 2000 hp including the Rolls-Royce Exe, Fairey Prince (H-16) and Napier Dagger.
 These trials were often conducted to support the development of other aircraft, such as the Fairey Spearfish, as well as the suitability of the individual engines.

-As part of a study of potential alternative engines in the event of supply interruptions of the Merlin engine, which normally powered the type, were encountered, a single Canadian Battle, R7439, was re-engined by Fairchild Aircraft with a Wright R-1820 Cyclone radial engine.
+As part of a study of potential alternative engines in the event of supply interruptions of the Merlin engine, which normally powered the type, were encountered, a Canadian Battle, R7439, was re-engined by Fairchild Aircraft with a Wright R-1820 Cyclone radial engine.
 R7439 was the sole aircraft to be equipped with this powerplant.

-In 1939, one Battle, K9370, underwent extensive modifications in order to test the Fairey Monarch 2000 hp or higher engine; in addition to the engine itself, K9370 was furnished with electrically-controlled three-bladed contra-rotating propellers and a large ventral radiator.
+In 1939, one Battle, K9370, underwent extensive modifications to test the Fairey Monarch 2000 hp or higher engine K9370 was furnished with electrically-controlled three-bladed contra-rotating propellers and a large ventral radiator.
 According to Jane's All the World's Aircraft 1946–47, the aircraft was shipped to the US after 86 hours test time in December 1941.
-Testing continued for a time at Wright Airfield, Liberty County, Georgia.
+Testing continued for a time at Wright Field, Ohio.

-Two aircraft, K9270 and L5286, acted as flying testbeds for the Napier Sabre engine.
-Modifications included the adoption of a fixed undercarriage, large ventral radiator, and an auxiliary intake.
+K9270 and L5286, acted as flying test beds for the Napier Sabre engine.
+Modifications included the adoption of a fixed undercarriage, large ventral radiator and an auxiliary intake.
 The two Sabre-equipped Battles accumulated roughly 700 flight hours.